SeeingAnt/MasterThesis/crazyflie2.0/crazyflie-firmware/README.md

 tools/build directory are intended to be run in the image.
 The [toolbelt](https://wiki.bitcraze.io/projects:dockerbuilderimage:index) makes it easy to run the tool scripts.

+## Added Files

+in order to impement the aggressive controller, composed by the Mellinger's and the Variational Based Controller, the crtp_gains.c , controller_aggressive.c, gainsloader.c have been added while controller.c, crtp.c, param.c, stabilizer.c have been modified